ETH-PEACH-Lab/rust-experiment/README.md

 - The **conditions** it needs to grow (moisture, fertilizer, temperature ranges)
 - How it **looks**: petal color, tip color, petal count, flower size, center color, leaf color, leaf size, leaf position on the stem, and stem color

-A worked example (a Sunflower) is already filled in so you can see the exact pattern to copy.
-There is no new syntax to learn — just change the numbers and hex color strings.
+A worked example (a Sunflower) is already filled in.
+Pay attention to the code structures to get an idea of how to implement your vision for the flowers of your dreams (or nightmares)!

-To test: open the **Task 3 — Plant Lab** tab in the dashboard, move the sliders to match your conditions, and click **Run Lab**.
-The flower grows in real time.
-If nothing appears, your slider values are outside your defined ranges — adjust either the sliders or your conditions until it blooms.
+To test: open the **Task 3 — Plant Lab** tab in the dashboard, move the sliders to match your conditions, and try to drag the watering can over to the dry part of the soil.
+If you managed to implement the watering can logic to work correctly, then it will begin to grow the flower.
+If the dry spot has been watered but nothing grows, your slider values are outside your defined ranges, so adjust either the sliders or your conditions until it blooms.

+A good working implementation should lead to correct watering can interactive usage as well as three or more flowers that grow in different conditions.

 **Where to work:** `sim/src/systems/garden_lab.rs`